 As the conflict between Hong Kong protestors and the Hong Kong police intensified, the officers started using tear gas.
-Till now, more than 1,800 rounds of tear gas have been fired against the protestors.
+Till now, more than 1,800 rounds have been fired against the protestors.

 Tear gas against citizens